William Herschel Telescope: Mount

 The optical system weighs 79513 kg and is manoeuvred on an alt-azimuth mount, with a total moving mass of 186250 kg (plus instruments).
 The BTA-6 and Multi Mirror Telescope had demonstrated during the 1970s the significant weight (and therefore cost) savings which could be achieved by the alt-azimuth design compared to the traditional equatorial mount for large telescopes.
-However, the alt-azimuth design requires continuous computer control, compensation for field rotation at each focus, and results in a 0.2 degree radius blind spot at zenith where the drive motors cannot keep up with sidereal motion (the drives have a maximum speed of one degree per second in each axis).
+However, the alt-azimuth design requires continuous computer control, compensation for field rotation at each focus, and results in a 0.2 degree radius blind spot at the zenith where the drive motors cannot keep up with sidereal motion (the drives have a maximum speed of one degree per second in each axis).
 The mount is so smooth and finely balanced that before the drive motors were installed it was possible to move the then 160 long ton assembly by hand.
 During closed loop guiding, the mount is capable of an absolute pointing accuracy of 0.03 arcseconds.